Expansion of Major League Soccer: St. Louis (2023)

 Jeff Cooper attempted in 2008 and 2009 to bring an MLS expansion team to St. Louis, only to have both bids turned down in favor of other cities; MLS was not impressed with the bid's financial backing and suggested Cooper expand his group of investors.

 St. Louis announced in late 2014 that it was planning a new stadium to host both soccer and American football for the NFL's St. Louis Rams.

 In May 2015, Garber visited St. Louis to talk about a possible new stadium that could hold soccer games.

-On January 12, 2016, The NFL's Rams relocated to Los Angeles from St. Louis and the Rams relocation initially accelerated the talks of an MLS expansion team.
+On January 12, 2016, the NFL's Rams relocated to Los Angeles from St. Louis and the Rams relocation initially accelerated the talks of an MLS expansion team.

 On January 27, 2016, St. Louis lawmaker, Keith English proposed a bill that would put a tax of not more than one-tenth of one percent on the ballot in St. Louis and St. Louis County, it also calls for the RSA to oversee the soccer stadium.
 The proposed tax would only go into effect if MLS awards a team to St. Louis by December 20, 2020.
 On February 17, 2016, the MLS2STL group was formed to bring an MLS team to the St. Louis area.

 In early 2017, a funding plan for a soccer-specific stadium adjacent to Union Station in downtown St. Louis was approved by the city's Board of Aldermen, before it was brought to a public vote on April 4, 2017, but the public vote failed.

-On September 27, 2018, the St. Louis Post-Dispatch reported that there is a group trying to bring a team to St. Louis.
-On October 9, 2018, the bid was effectively re-launched, with Carolyn Kindle Betz and other members of the Taylor family, principal owners of the Enterprise Holdings car rental company, as primary investors in the proposal.
+On September 27, 2018, the St. Louis Post-Dispatch reported that a group was trying to bring a team to St. Louis.
+On October 9, 2018, the bid was effectively relaunched, with Carolyn Kindle Betz and other members of the Taylor family, principal owners of the Enterprise Holdings car rental company, as primary investors in the proposal.
 The stadium location remains the same as in the original 2016 location near Union Station.
-On November 30, 2018, the board of aldermen passed by 26 out of the 28.
+On November 30, 2018, the board of aldermen passed by 26 out of 28.

 On August 20, 2019, Garber announced at a press conference in St. Louis that the city had been granted a franchise to begin play in 2022 for the expansion fee of $200 million.
 The St. Louis expansion team's debut, originally scheduled for 2022, was later pushed to 2023 due to the COVID-19 pandemic in Missouri.